henry2004y/vlasiator_manual/menu4.md

   * Update dt
     * This step is closely related to the leap frog scheme.
   * Propagate for one step
-    * Spatial-space
+    * Spatial-space translation in Vlasov solver
       * `calculateSpatialTranslation()`: for some reason everything is commented out in this function?
     * Update system boundaries
       * `sysBoundaries.applySysBoundaryVlasovConditions()`
       * This is the first call to the BCs.
-    * Compute interp moments
+    * Compute interpolated moments
       * `calculateInterpolatedVelocityMoments()`
     * Propagate Fields
       * Copy moments onto the fsgrid.
       * `propagateFields()`: calculate field for the next time step.
       * `getFieldsFromFsGrid()`: copy results back from fsgrid.
-    * Update velocity
+    * Acceleration term in Vlasov solver
       * `calculateAcceleration()`: accelerate all particle populations to the next time step.
     * Update system boundaries
       * `sysBoundaries.applySysBoundaryVlasovConditions()`